- Title IX

 NOTICE TO ST. OLAF COMMUNITY REGARDING RECENT CHANGES IN TITLE IX ENFORCEMENT GUIDANCE

 You may have seen news of an Announcement from the Office of Civil Rights that it is rescinding its 2011 Dear Colleague Letter and a subsequent Q&A guidance that was issued in 2014.
 OCR also issued new Q&A guidance relating to how OCR expects educational institutions to address reports of sexual misconduct on campus.
 Although various advocacy groups are either hailing or criticizing this as a major change in the law, this new guidance changes very little about the way in which St. Olaf responds to allegations of sexual misconduct.
 Many of the issues raised in this new guidance are issues that were considered and addressed by the Title IX Working Group that assisted the College in revising its policy over the 2016-2017 academic year.

 Here are some notable issues raised by the new guidance with details about how St. Olaf’s policy relates to them:

-Mediation: When the St. Olaf policy was revised last year, it included a process for voluntary informal resolution in cases where all of the parties involved expressed interest in resolving cases in this manner.
+Mediation: When the St. Olaf policy was revised in 2016, it included a process for voluntary informal resolution in cases where all of the parties involved expressed interest in resolving cases in this manner.
 We are gratified that the new guidance makes it explicit that such a practice is in compliance with Title IX.

 Standard of Proof: OCR has abandoned the 2011 Dear Colleague Letter which required schools to adjudicate cases under a “preponderance of the evidence” or “more likely than not” standard.
 The new guidance states that schools can either use this standard or a heightened standard of “clear and convincing” evidence.
 We will want to give careful thought to which standard we feel is best and as with all changes in policy, will want to ensure that any revisions are informed by the voices of the members of our community.